2020-08-29

 We explore more passages and halls, finding more dead bodies obviously from various treasure-hunting parties.

 We pick up several journals, one of which suggests the Dwemer automatons here have actually been the only thing keeping Falmers from invading Markarth.
-Well, I don't think so.
+To be honest, I don't think so.
 People in various parts of Skyrim (and, if you remember, Falskaar) are scaring each other with stories about Falmers coming onto the surface and attacking us, but when has it ever happened?

 To cut the long story short, we return to the Understone Keep without having discovered anything of interest.
 Unfortunately, I didn't get any closer to the secret of mutual understanding with the Falmers.